 Compared to the table with its bland numbers, the chart gives a much more immediate overview of the breakdown of occupations we were looking for.
 Naturally, you can play around further with the way the chart looks to make it even more user-friendly!

-So there you have it: An easy, step-by-step guide on how to create a pivot table.
+So there you have it: An easy, step-by-step guide on how to create a pivot table in Excel.
 In this post, we explored techniques and approaches to creating pivot tables when it comes to basic summaries.
 By now, you can hopefully see how mastering pivot tables will make your life as a data analyst considerably easier.
 Let’s finish with a summary of the most important steps in the process of creating a pivot table:

 - Make sure your dataset is ready for analysis